DiamondLightSource/pymalcolm/docs/tutorials/areadetector.rst

 in the same file that shares the uniqueid dataset.
 Finally there are a couple of position setpoints for ``x`` and ``y`` demand values.

-If you now click the run button on the DETECTOR window you will see the scan being performed:
+If you now click the Run button on the DETECTOR window you will see the scan being performed:

 .. image:: areadetector_1.png